asesidaa/gc-local-server/README.md

 # Missing functions

-- [ ] No saving for avatar/navigator/title/se/skin selection
 - [ ] Coin is fixed at 999999
 - [ ] Reward unlocking is broken, wait 60s or the game will crash